-Citizens from a country inside the European Economic Area (Link opens in new window) (EEA) or Switzerland, and were living in the UK before 31 December 2020, can apply to the EU Settlement Scheme(Link opens in new window).
+Citizens from a country inside the European Economic Area (Link opens in new window) (EEA) or Switzerland, and have been living in the UK since before 31 December 2020, can apply to the EU Settlement Scheme(Link opens in new window).

-If your application is successful, these applicants can continue to live, work and study in the UK after 30 June 2021, enabling them to start a training programme in September 2021.
+If successful in their application, these applicants can continue to live, work and study in the UK after 30 June 2021, enabling them to start a training programme in September 2021.

 Applicants from non-EU/EEA countries